Follow the steps below to ensure a streamlined submission process for new applications.

 - Download/Print the eProtocol User Guide to assist you step by step in lodging your application.

-- The HREC Flow Chart provides an overview of the whole application and review process.
+- The HREC Process Flowchart provides an overview of the whole application and review process.

 Prior to commencing the submission process please check that your research proposal actually requires independent ethical review by reading the information below.

-As per the National Statement on Ethical Conduct in Human Research (2007), ‘institutions are responsible for establishing procedures for the ethical review of human research.
+As per the National Statement on Ethical Conduct in Human Research (2007 incorporating all updates), ‘institutions are responsible for establishing procedures for the ethical review of human research.
 That review can be undertaken at various levels, according to the degree of risk involved in the research (see Section 2: Themes in Research Ethics: Risk and Benefit, Consent responsibilities, and Chapter 5.2: Responsibilities of HRECs, other ethical review bodies, and researchers).

 Research with more than a low level of risk (as defined in paragraph 2.1.6) must be reviewed by an HREC.
 Research involving no more than low risk may be reviewed under other processes described in paragraphs 5.1.18 to 5.1.21.
 Institutions may also determine that some human research is exempt from ethical review (see paragraphs 5.1.22 and 5.1.23).’